 The association acts to monitor the health of the lake and its ecosystems, organize community events, monitor lake issues such as taxes, interface with Municipal council and generally keep both seasonal and year-round residents informed of important developments.

-The Kennebec lake water level data is updated up until October 2016 and are available online:
+The Kennebec lake water level data is updated up until July 31, 2017 and is available online:

 The following calendar provides information for events in Arden:

 Front Page photo: Kennebec Wilderness Trails, "Orange Trail".
 Photo Sept 9, 2018 by Noreen Dertinger